 Daniel Buren, acrylic on striped cloth, 1984

-The Frenchman Daniel Buren became known worldwide for his concept of alternating white and coloured stripes.
-The most important thing for Buren is the making process, in which the stripes systematically have to be 8.7 cm wide, and the context in which the work is placed.
-The artist interferes with the aspect of the autonomy of a work of art and what one expects of it.
-Since the 1960s, he has applied this fixed pattern to all kinds of materials, it is often incorporated into an architectural whole, from painted walls to glassware.
-Throughout his career he expanded his concept, but always sticking to a systematic motif.
+French artist Daniel Buren is known worldwide for his concept of alternating white and coloured stripes.
+That’s all there is to it, but the most important thing for Buren is the creative process.
+His artwork always consists of stripes that are systematically 8.7 cm wide, and the context in which the work will be placed.
+The artist challenges the notion of the autonomy of a work of art and what is expected of it.
+Since the 1960s, he has applied his fixed pattern to all kinds of materials, often in an architectural whole, from painted walls to glassware.
+Throughout his career, he has expanded his concept, but always adhering to a systematic motif.

 ‘Les deux bandes extrêmes blanches’ is a monumental example of his basic concept.
-Buren used an existing awning cloth with this motif, his intervention consisted solely of colouring the outer stripes white.
-With this he wanted to limit the artistic intervention as much as possible.
+Daniel Buren used a canvas intended for an awning with his chosen motif, his only intervention consists solely of painting both outer strips white.
+In doing so, he makes a statement about the limitations of artistic intervention.

 – For more works by this artist, contact the gallery. –